CP1404/Practicals/prac_05/README.md

     Note: it's possible that your experience will be slightly different, so please try and understand what's happening - don't just click things.

-3. Click the green button to make a pull request from feedback to master.
+3. Click the green button to make a pull request from prac_05_feedback to master.
-    If that notice doesn't appear, you can switch to the feedback branch and click the button to create a new Pull Request:
+    If that notice doesn't appear, you can switch to the prac_05_feedback branch and click the button to create a new Pull Request:
     ![GitHub New Pull Request](../images/05image8.png)
-    Add a title like "Code review request" and some detail like "Please check formatting, naming and logic" (or anything else you want checked).
-In this description, *mention* the reviewer with their GitHub username and the @ symbol - e.g. \@personname - so they will be notified (depending on their GitHub preferences)
+    Add a title like "Prac 5 code review request" and some detail like "Please check formatting, naming and logic" (or anything else you want checked).
+In this description, *mention* the reviewer with their GitHub username and the @ symbol - e.g. \@personname - so they will be notified (depending on their GitHub preferences).

-    Now if you are the first to do this, you're finished for now... move on to the next section and come back here when you receive a mention to do a review for someone else...
+    If you are the first to do this, you're finished for now... move on to the next section and come back here when you receive a mention to do a review for someone else...
     If you've already got a PR to review, then carry on with the next